balajisomasale/Coralogix-Academy/Course 2: Kubernetes Infrastructure Monitoring.md

 Otel & Coralogix Kubernetes:
 - In this video, learn how to install your Kubernetes collector onto a Kubernetes cluster to connect with Coralogix via Open Telemetry.
 Coralogix is completely open-source friendly with a convenient UI and out-of-the-box configurations, extensions, and custom dashboards that make all of this a cinch.
+- Need to download, install and run the minikube in the git bash of the windows local machine.

 https://coralogix.com/academy/kubernetes-infrastructure-monitoring/otel-coralogix-kubernetes/